Deploying Apps

 .
 The location of

 this file depends on the way ShinyProxy is deployed.
-For each application you
+For each app you

-must add an application spec to the proxy.specs
+must add an app spec to the proxy.specs

 property.
 ShinyProxy